Kesh-web/Assignment-3-Part-2-NGINX/README.md

 ## Introduction

 In this assignment, you will extend your previous NGINX setup by configuring two new servers and a load balancer.
 You will create two Digital Ocean droplets running Arch Linux, set up a load balancer to distribute traffic, clone updated starter code, and update the server configuration to include a file server.
 This will ensure that your web application is highly available and can serve documents from both servers.

-## Task 1: Create Digital Ocean Droplets
+The list below is all the tasks to be completed during this assignment.

-Create two Arch Linux droplets tagged "web".
+- Create two Arch Linux droplets tagged "web".

-## Task 2: Setup Load Balancer
-Create a public-facing load balancer to distribute traffic between the two servers.
+- Create a public-facing load balancer to distribute traffic between the two servers.
     - **Region**: SFO3
     - **VPC**: Default
     - **Tag**: "web"

-## Task 3: Clone Updated Starter Code
-Clone the updated starter code repository containing a script to generate an HTML document.
+- Clone the updated starter code repository containing a script to generate an HTML document.

-## Task 4: Update Server Configuration
-Update server configuration to include a file server accessible at `your-ip/documents`.
+- Update server configuration to include a file server accessible at `your-ip/documents`.
 ```
 /var/lib/webgen
 ├── bin/